 A taxing unit is allowed to waive penalties and interest if you submit evidence that you delivered payment before the delinquency date to a private delivery carrier, but an act or omission of the carrier resulted in your payment being received by the taxing unit after the delivery date.

-Tax Code Section 31.02 allows eligible military personnel serving on active duty during a war or national emergency to pay delinquent property taxes on property in which the person owns an interest without paying additional penalty or accrued interest.
-The delinquent taxes become due 60 days after the earliest of the date the military member is discharged from active service; returns to the state for more than 10 days; returns to non-active duty status in the reserves; or the war or national emergency ends.
+Tax Code Section 31.02 allows eligible military personnel serving on active duty to pay delinquent property taxes on property in which the person owns an interest without paying additional penalty or accrued interest.
+The delinquent taxes become due 60 days after the earliest of the date the military member is discharged from active service; returns to the state for more than 10 days; or returns to non-active duty status in the reserves.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.